meetoseh/backend/docs/db/daily_events.md

 -   `uid (text unique not null)`: the primary external identifier for the row.
 The uid prefix is `de`: see [uid_prefixes](../uid_prefixes.md).
 -   `available_at (real not null)`: when this daily event becomes available in seconds since the unix epoch.
     Note that the time is important.
-The daily events are typically live for 5 minutes, though this amount is not dictated in the database.
 -   `created_at (real not null)`: when this record was created in seconds since the unix epoch

 ## Schema